ava-labs/etna-devnet-resources/README.md

 Ensure you are locally running an AvalancheGo node.

-The AvalancheGo [wallet](https://github.com/ava-labs/avalanchego/tree/v1.12.0-initial-poc.5/wallet) folder contains example scripts written in Goland for testing common workflows.
+The AvalancheGo [wallet](https://github.com/ava-labs/avalanchego/tree/v1.12.0-initial-poc.5/wallet) folder contains example scripts written in Golang for testing common workflows.

 Inside `wallet/subnet/primary/examples` [folder](https://github.com/ava-labs/avalanchego/tree/v1.12.0-initial-poc.5/wallet/subnet/primary/examples), you will find scripts you can run locally.
 To test creating a new L1 on Etna Devnet, you can run: